Rilance/Desktop-Pet-AI/README.md

 Finally, confirm if all models are in place…

 Then double-click API.bat in the LLM folder and API.bat in the TTS folder.
 After both are loaded, open Start_With_API.bat in the PUI folder.
 Then you can enjoy it.

+##STT
+I don't want to say much about this module.
+You can directly download the integrated package.

 ## About Errors